-George Neal North Generating Station has 10 groundwater monitoring wells, 10 of which have been polluted above federal advisory levels based on samples collected between February 26, 2010 and September 09, 2015.
-Groundwater at this site contains unsafe levels of manganese, arsenic, sulfate, cobalt and selenium.Site description
+George Neal North Generating Station has 28 groundwater monitoring wells, 28 of which have been polluted above federal advisory levels based on samples collected between February 26, 2010 and December 09, 2017.
+Groundwater at this site contains unsafe levels of lithium, arsenic, manganese, sulfate, selenium, molybdenum, fluoride and cobalt.Site description

 George Neal North is listed among the U.S. Environmental Protection Agency's potential damage cases, indicating that it has potentially polluted groundwater or surface water at levels which threaten human health and the environment.
-For more information about Neal North Generating Station and its coal ash landfill, see EIP’s 2010 report, In Harm's Way.
+Plant George Neal North’s Surface Impoundment 3B and Monofill are regulated under the CCR rule.
+You can find the industry-reported data here.
+For more information on Plant George Neal North, see EIP’s 2019 National Coal Ash Report.